yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the API Management service pane, on the toolbar, the Developer portal button is circled.](media/image147.png "API Management service")

-2. In the Developer portal, expand the Administrator menu, and then select Profile
+2. In the Developer portal, expand the Administrator menu, and then select Profile.

     ![In the Contoso Events API Developer portal, the down-arrow next to Administrator is circled, and in its drop-down menu, Profile is circled.](media/image148.png "Developer portal")

-3. Select Show for the Primary Key of the Unlimited subscription to reveal it
+3. Select Show for the Primary Key of the Unlimited subscription to reveal it.

     ![In the Your Subscriptions section, for the Unlimited (default) subscription\'s Primary key, the Show button is circled.](media/image149.png "Your Subscriptions section")

-4. Save this key for next steps
+4. Save this key for next steps.

     ![The Unlimited (default) subscription\'s Primary key now displays, and is circled.](media/image150.png "Unlimited subscription's Primary key")

-5. You now have the API Management application key you will need to configure the Function App settings
+5. You now have the API Management application key you will need to configure the Function App settings.

 ### Task 3: Configure the Function App with the API Management key

 In this task, you will provide the API Management key in a setting for the Function App, so it can reach the Web API through the API Management service.

-1. From the Azure Portal, browse to the Function App
+1. From the Azure Portal, browse to the Function App.

-2. You will create an Application setting for the function to provide it with the API Management consumer key
+2. You will create an Application setting for the function to provide it with the API Management consumer key.

-3. Select your Function App in the side menu, then select Application settings under Configured features
+3. Select your Function App in the side menu, then select Application settings under Configured features.

     ![In the Function Apps pane, on the left under Function Apps, contosoeventsfn-SUFFIX is circled.
 On the right under Configured features, Application settings is circled.](media/image103.png "Function Apps")

-4. Scroll down to the Application settings section, select +Add new setting, and enter contosoeventsapimgrkey into the name field, and paste the API key you copied from the Developer portal above into the value field
+4. Scroll down to the Application settings section, select +Add new setting, and enter contosoeventsapimgrkey into the name field, and paste the API key you copied from the Developer portal above into the value field.

     ![In the Application settings section, in the name field displays contosoeventsapimgrkey, and the copied API key displays in the value field.
 At the bottom, the + Add new setting button is circled.](media/image151.png "Application settings section")

-5. Scroll back to the top of the Application Settings tab, and select Save to apply the change
+5. Scroll back to the top of the Application Settings tab, and select Save to apply the change.

     ![Screenshot of the Save button.](media/image105.png "Save button")